The greatest source of happiness is the ability to be grateful at all times. - Zig Ziglar

 Post scriptum

-Stress kills so please, do not underestimate the impact your nastiness, your anger, your egoism and intolerance have on others, especially those who are sick, those who are trying to heal and are too weak or simply not willing to fight with you.
+Stress kills so please, do not underestimate the impact your nastiness, your anger, your egoism and intolerance have on others, especially those who are sick, those who are trying to heal and are too weak or simply no longer willing to fight with you.

-When I wrote this post my husband who had stage IV kidney cancer was still alive.
-On Thanksgiving's Eve he felt a little tired and weak but was in a very good mood.
-We had hope and felt grateful.
-That day, however, his condition deteriorated considerably after his daughter quarreled with him over the phone because he declined an invitation that would involve a 70-miles drive from Roswell, NM, to her home in Carlsbad, NM.
+When I wrote this post my husband who was diagnosed with stage IV kidney cancer in 2021 was still alive.
+His cancer treatment was terminated in October.
+We still had hope and felt grateful that he made it so far.
+I was in Europe, scheduled for a medical check up and could not be around for Thanksgiving.
+We were used to the fact that sometimes the only way to celebrate was to spend hours on the phone.
+On Thanksgiving's Eve James felt a little tired and weak but was in a rather good mood.
+On Thanksgiving Day, however, my husband's condition deteriorated considerably after his daughter, an obtuse woman in her late 40s, quarreled with him over the phone.
+She scolded him because he declined a dinner invitation that would have involved a 70-miles drive from Roswell, NM, to her home in Carlsbad, NM, and he did not feel that he could do that.
 This quarrel stressed and depressed him more than one could even imagine.
 He collapsed later in the evening and had to be taken by helicopter from Roswell, NM to a hospital in El Paso, TX.
 He never recovered and eventually left this plane of existence on December 15, 2023.
 He was 70 years old.

 Also of interest: The Importance of Being Grateful